Skip to content

 Capital Appreciation Accounts will typically emphasize growth through capital appreciation and be comprised of 10-20 investments.
 These accounts generally will have low turnover.

-The Capital Appreciation Strategy seeks to exceed, after fees, the performance of the S&P 500 Total Return Index on an annual basis.
+The Capital Appreciation Strategy seeks to exceed, after fees, the performance of the S&P 500 Total Return Index over the long-term.

 Total Return Strategy